Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: Introduction

 Despite these advances, existing approaches predominantly treat LLMs as black boxes, focusing on input-output relationships without investigating how collaborative information evolves within the model's internal mechanisms.
 This oversight has led to a fundamental gap in our understanding: how do LLMs' deep architectures process and transform the collaborative signals that are essential for recommendation?
 This paper addresses this critical gap by conducting the first systematic investigation of collaborative signal transformation within LLM architectures from a spectral perspective.
 To be specific, recent developments in graph spectral theory have shown that collaborative information primarily lies in the low-frequency components~\cite{wu2021self, yu2023xsimgcl, he2020lightgcn, zhu2025exploring} derived from a local interaction graph.
 If the sequence embeddings are predominantly characterized by low-frequency components, they are assumed to retain the majority of collaborative information; conversely, a dominance of high frequencies will suggest the aforementioned attenuation~(see \figurename~\ref{fig:decay_phenomenon_detailed}).
-In contrast, as shown in \figurename~\ref{fig:sasrec_preserved}, such attenuation is not observed in traditional Transformer-based methods~\cite{kang2018self, vaswani2017attention}, in which low-frequency components are even enhanced during propagation, as further evidenced by consistent observations across different LLM backbones and additional datasets shown in Figure~\ref{fig:other_dataset_decay}.
+In contrast, SASRec~\cite{kang2018self, vaswani2017attention} preserves and even enhances low-frequency components (Figure~\ref{fig:sasrec_preserved}), with consistent observations across backbones and datasets (Figure~\ref{fig:other_dataset_decay}).
 We term this phenomenon \textit{Intra-Layer Spectral Attenuation}, which arises because LLM-based recommenders overly depend on their internal knowledge and reasoning abilities while implicitly resisting the integration of collaborative information.